 Horizontal elements found at the bottom of the tank use heating properties (heat rises) to heat up the chemical mixture from the bottom up.
 This efficient use of this electric heating element allows for your mixture to be thoroughly heated to your target temperature without any worries of damage to the structural integrity of your tank.

-Additional benefits of over the side heaters include the ability to move the element to several tanks, reducing overall costs of purchasing more than one heater for your application serves to reduce overall costs.
+An additional benefit of over-the-side heaters is the ability to move the element to several tanks.
+Only purchasing one heater for your application serves to reduce overall costs.

 Most heaters are a custom design, having a thermowell and various tubular elements to control the temperature and other operations.
 They are economically feasible with mobility and flexibility.
 This makes them usable in different projects, no matter if they are constructed with stainless steel or exotic alloys.